-(1) In deciding whether a person is a suitable person to hold, or continue to hold, a licence the chief executive may have regard to all of the following-

-- (a) the person's skills and competency to carry out a pest management activity under the licence; - (b) the person's physical and mental capacity to carry out a pest management activity under the licence; - (c) if the person has held a licence or pest management authority that was affected-
+- (1) In deciding whether a person is a suitable person to hold, or continue to hold, a licence the chief executive may have regard to all of the following- - (a) the person's skills and competency to carry out a pest management activity under the licence; - (b) the person's physical and mental capacity to carry out a pest management activity under the licence; - (c) if the person has held a licence or pest management authority that was affected-

-- (i) by the imposition of a condition-the nature of the condition and the reason for its imposition; or - (ii) by a suspension or cancellation-the reason for the suspension or cancellation; or - (iii) in another way-the way it was affected and why it was affected; - (d) whether disciplinary action relating to a pest management activity has been taken against the person under- - (i) repealed section 101 of the Queensland Building Services Authority Act 1991; or - (ii) the Queensland Building Tribunal Act 2000, part 5, division 3;3 - (e) if the person has a conviction, other than a spent conviction, for a relevant offence, the nature of the offence and the circumstances of its commission; - (f) any other issue relevant to the person's ability to competently and safely carry out a pest management activity.
+- (i) by the imposition of a condition-the nature of the condition and the reason for its imposition; or - (ii) by a suspension or cancellation-the reason for the suspension or cancellation; or - (iii) in another way-the way it was affected and why it was affected: - (d) whether disciplinary action relating to a pest management activity has been taken against the person under- - (i) repealed section 101 of the Queensland Building Services Authority Act 1991; or - (ii) the repealed Queensland Building Tribunal Act 2000, part 5, division 3;3 or - (iii) the Commercial and Consumer Tribunal Act 2003, part 6, division 2;4 - (e) if the person has a conviction, other than a spent conviction, for a relevant offence, the nature of the offence and the circumstances of its commission; - (f) any other issue relevant to the person's ability to competently and safely carry out a pest management activity.

-"repealed section 101 of the Queensland Building Services Authority Act 1991" means section 101 of that Act as in force before the section was omitted by the Queensland Building Tribunal Act 2000.
+repealed section 101 of the Queensland Building Services Authority Act 1991 means section 101 of that Act as in force before the section was omitted by the Queensland Building Tribunal Act 2000.